 Naturopathic Medicine and Pregnancy

 Whether you’re currently pregnant, trying to get pregnant, preparing for labour, or even just looking to optimize your future fertility, Naturopathic Medicine can help!
-Dr. Kathy looks at all of the hormonal, nutritional, immune and stress-related factors that impact your ability to conceive and maintain a healthy, happy pregnancy.
+Dr. Sarah looks at all of the hormonal, nutritional, immune and stress-related factors that impact your ability to conceive and maintain a healthy, happy pregnancy.

-For those looking to get pregnant, Dr. Kathy screens and treats some of the less common barriers to conception which are not always detected through conventional means.
+For those looking to get pregnant, Dr. Sarah screens and treats some of the less common barriers to conception which are not always detected through conventional means.
 These may include nutritional deficiencies, food sensitivities, stress, and hormonal issues like estrogen dominance and hypothyroidism.
 Balancing these factors can help to increase your success when trying to get pregnant!
 This can also be done in conjunction with IVF and assisted fertility treatments.